-All students who are offered admission to the Ph.D. program receive departmental funding, either in the form of non-teaching fellowships, awarded on the basis of academic excellence or are offered teaching assistantships/fellowships.
+All students who are offered admission to the Ph.D. program receive departmental funding, either in the form of non-teaching fellowships, awarded based on academic excellence, or are offered teaching assistantships/fellowships.
 There is no additional financial aid application.
 Assuming satisfactory academic progress, students entering the program will be offered five years of support.

 Dietrich School of Arts & Sciences (DSAS) Fellowships for Incoming Students

 Entering students may be nominated by the department for an A&S Fellowship, or for the Provost’s Humanities Fellowship, both of which free recipients from teaching duties in their first year.
-In addition, there are several University fellowships that are specifically designated for incoming U.S. (citizen or permanent resident) minority students, including the K. Leroy Irvis Fellowships and the Provost’s Development Fellowships.
+In addition, several University fellowships are specifically designated for incoming U.S. (citizen or permanent resident) minority students, including the K. Leroy Irvis Fellowships and the Provost’s Development Fellowships.

 Other Non-teaching Fellowships for 1st-5th-Year Students